 Banned in Europe due to its endocrine-disrupting properties, BHA is also listed as a possible carcinogen in the United States (but has not, as of yet, been banned).
-It’s typically used as a preservative and may also be bio-accumulative, so we can’t be sure of their effects over long-term use.
+It’s typically used as a preservative and may also be bio-accumulative, so we can’t be sure of its effects over long-term use.

 As the base of your whole makeup routine and something most of us use on the daily, concealer should be one of your top priorities when making the switch from conventional to natural and organic.
 Natural and organic concealers offer all of the coverage you get from any other big brand product but with healthy and safe ingredients.
 What’s more, they are often formulated with additional skin-beneficial ingredients so they work double duty on the visible signs of aging, hydration as well as restoring complexion and radiance.